 UX writing is the art of honing and crafting text that appears in the interface of digital platforms.
 Some of these platforms include websites, apps, mobile phones, etc. Whilst UX writing might appear to be very similar to traditional copywriting, there is a big difference.

-UX writing differs greatly from traditional copywriting because the main aim of UX writing is to guide users through the interface of digital platforms in a clear and concise manner.
 A key skill that UX writers need to come equipped with is the ability to communicate messages in a simple and persuasive manner.
 Every line that a UX writer creates must have an end purpose and must be able to guide users through a digital platform.

 Why has UX writing become so important?